 When it comes to the NDIS, daily living is all those regular tasks and chores that need to be done in the usual course of a day, like getting out of bed, showering, eating and getting around.

 The Assistance with Daily Life budget is intended to support you to do all those things.
-Your funding can be used for support workers to assist with or supervise tasks, or do them for you if you are unable to do them yourself.
+Your funding can be used for support workers to assist with or supervise tasks.
+Or you can use this funding for support workers to do tasks for you if you are unable to do them yourself.

-- Help with getting ready for your day (showering, dressing etc.)
+- Help with getting ready for your day (self care such as showering, dressing etc.)

 - Support to help you get out and about in the community including driving you to places or accompanying you on public transport

-- Getting help around the yard such as lawn mowing
+- Getting help around the yard such as basic yard work lawn mowing or gardening

 - Someone to assist with food preparation and meals, or the costs associated with meal delivery